splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

     **Note**: If your Splunk site is not in `en-US`, please change it to your true value.
     - **Scope**: Please **ONLY** pick `read_all`. **DO NOT** pick any other options.
-    - **Description**: Enter some details about your integration does.
+    - **Description**: Enter some details about what your integration does.
 This is optional.
 - Click on `Submit` button.
 - Please copy the `Client ID` and `Client Secret` somewhere for further use.